Japan, Australia upgrade security pact against China threat

 China’s defense budget has more than quadrupled since 2007 when Australia and Japan signed their first defense declaration.

-In 2006, Japanese warplanes scrambled to intercept 22 Chinese military aircraft in Japanese airspace.
-Last year, Japanese warplanes scrambled in response to 722 Chinese aircraft.
+In 2006, Japanese warplanes scrambled 22 times to intercept Chinese military aircraft in Japanese airspace.
+Last year, Japanese warplanes scrambled 722 times in response to Chinese aircraft.

-Concerns about China’s growing influence in the region heightened earlier this year when Beijing signed a security pact with the Solomon Islands that has raised fears of a Chinese naval base being established in the South Pacific less than 2,000 kilometers (1,200 miles) off Australia’s northeast coast.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.